avinash-pa/NodeApp/README.md

 # NodeApp
-This is node Application for demo.
+This is the documentation for NODE Application for Training.